A Different Kind of Equilibrium

 But if every decision is shaped by avoiding the next setback, your world can slowly shrink.

 This is the part nobody warns you about.
 Not the illness itself, but the way managing it can quietly pull you away from connection, from meaning, from joy.
-You're still functioning — maybe even impressively so — but you're living smaller than you need to.
+You're still functioning — maybe even impressively so — but you're living smaller and smaller.

 And eventually, careful starts to feel like its own kind of loss — the slow tilt from a life built around illness to one consumed by it.